-Almost 200 findings identified in financial crime examinations
+Almost 200 findings identified in financial crime examinations in 2020

 Our financial crime examinations identified 191 findings where businesses were not meeting statutory and regulatory requirements.
 The examinations, which were carried out last year, reviewed arrangements to prevent and detect financial crime at 27 businesses.